Figma vs InVision for UX Designers 2026: Honest Comparison

 Pros Cons

-Clean stakeholder review experience Can't design natively — requires importing
+Clean stakeholder review experience Can't design natively — requires import

-Strong enterprise security track record Core prototyping feels outdated
+Strong enterprise security credentials Core prototyping feels dated

-DSM is solid for design documentation Smaller plugin and integration ecosystem
+DSM is solid for design documentation Smaller plugin/integration ecosystem

-Freehand is a solid whiteboarding tool Free tier is very limited
+Freehand is a good whiteboarding tool Free tier is very limited

 Better dedicated enterprise support Narrower use case than Figma

-Familiar for teams already using Sketch Feels legacy in many workflows
+Familiar for teams already using Sketch Feels like a legacy tool in many workflows

 Who Should Choose Figma?